RednibCoding/mudden/DESIGN-DOCUMENT.md

 {
   "id": "jade_amulet",
-  "type": "necklace",
+  "type": "accessory",
   "value": 120,
-  "health": 15  // +15 max HP (necklaces can have any stat!)
+  "health": 15  // +15 max HP (accessory can have any stat!)
 }

 {